PELLA IN JORDAN

 The Pella Volunteer Scheme

-Over the last twenty years the Near Eastern Archaeology Foundation in conjunction with the Pella Excavation Project have provided members of the general public with an opportunity to work on the University of Sydney’s excavations at Pella in Jordan.
+Over the last twenty-three years the Near Eastern Archaeology Foundation, in conjunction with the Pella Excavation Project, have provided members of the general public with an opportunity to work on the University of Sydney’s excavations at Pella in Jordan.
 People of all ages and backgrounds have been able to experience the unique atmosphere of working on an archaeological dig.
-We are currently accepting expressions of interest for the January-February 2015 excavation season, when we will further investigate the large Bronze Age temple precincts (ca. 1900-800 BCE) on the main mound and possibly other promising areas on Tell Husn.
+Soon we will be accepting expressions of interest for the January-February 2017 excavation season, when we will further investigate the large Bronze Age temple precincts (ca. 1900-800 BCE) on the main mound and possibly other promising areas on Tell Husn.
 Finds from previous excavation seasons include uniquely important ceramic cult stands, and numerous gold, lapis, bronze, glass and ceramic cultic items.

 Each volunteer spends three weeks with the excavation team living on site at our dig-house.
 Half a volunteer’s time is spent excavating in a trench with an experienced archaeologist, assisting them with the dig work.
 The other half is spent in the house, helping with the cleaning, description, cataloguing and packing of delicate objects, as well as assisting the conservators, photographers, illustrators, surveyors and specialist analysts (e.g. botanists and zoologists) as needed, when they process and study most finds from the field.

-The fee for taking part in the 2015 excavation is $3950 that includes food and board but not air fare.
+The fee for taking part in the 2017 excavation will be around $4,000 (to be confirmed) that includes food and board but not air fare.
 We do not arrange group bookings as most volunteers tend to have travel plans before or after their time with us at Pella.
-If you are interested in working at the important and beautiful site of Pella, please fill in the 2015 Pella Volunteer Application Form (Click here) and email/post/fax it to us and we'll keep you informed as organisation of the 2015 season progresses.
+If you are interested in working at the important and beautiful site of Pella, please fill in the 2017 Pella Volunteer Application Form (Click here) and email/post/fax it to us and we'll keep you informed as organisation of the 2017 season progresses.

-The 2013 season at Pella in Jordan has been successfully completed; and although some time was lost to unprecedented weather (wet!), the major objectives of the season were realised.
+The 2015 season at Pella in Jordan has been successfully completed and the major objectives of the season were realised.

-On neighbouring Tell Husn two trenches were excavated to further explore the Early Bronze Age deposits associated with the massive rock-built platform.
-Both trenches grappled with the complex and often precipitous stratigraphy and while one raised more questions than it answered, the other uncovered a long-sought goal: a length of the Early Bronze Age circuit wall that abuts the platform to the northwest.
+On neighbouring Tell Husn two trenches were excavated to further explore the Early Bronze Age (EBA) deposits associated with the massive rock-built platform.
+Both trenches grappled with the complex and often precipitous stratigraphy and while one answered some nagging questions concerning the earlier phases of the EBA gateway, the other uncovered further stratigraphy against the length of the EBA circuit wall that abuts the platform to the northwest.

 On the main tell four trenches were in operation.
-In Area XXIV one trench was expanding on the Hellenistic house uncovered in the 2011 season.
-Two others were investigating post Iron Age deposits to the north of the deep cut in Area XXXII.
+In Area XXIV one trench continued expanding on the Hellenistic house first uncovered in the 2011 season.
+One other investigated post Iron Age deposits to the north of the deep cut in Area XXXII.
 These deposits include Roman walls and a spectacular late Byzantine industrial kiln area: probably for the manufacture of glass objects.
-In the deep cut stunning Late and Middle Bronze Age architecture, including a series of wonderful stone-lined bins, was further investigated.
-This 'palace' area shows many phases of occupation and the promise of a major Middle Bronze Age building is apparent across the area, although a full understanding of this area will have to wait until 2015.
+In the deep cut two trenches explored the Bronze Age.
+One, after first removing the Iron Age destruction debris (complete with beautiful vessels), added to our knowledge of the Late Bronze Age in this area.
+The other trench, excavating the Middle Bronze Age 'palace' area, shows many, somewhat confusing and many definitely cultic, phases of occupation.
+Full understanding of this area will have to wait until 2017.

 Instead our attention now is turned to the west of the temple where a sequence of buildings are slowly being uncovered.
-In this area, we continue work on a multi-room Iron Age administrative building (2003 and following) located immediately west of the temples.
-The Iron Age building contained distinct room assemblages in each of the 26 rooms excavated between 2003-2005, all preserved below the thick layers of burnt debris that sealed the Iron II complex, when it was destroyed around 800 BCE.
-Further excavation of this building's northern reaches will be a focus of the 2015 excavations.
+In this area, we continue work on a multi-room Iron Age administrative building (since 2003 and following) located immediately west of the temples.
+The Iron Age building contained distinct room assemblages in each of the 26 rooms excavated between 2003-2005 and again in 2015, all preserved below the thick layers of burnt debris that sealed the Iron II complex, when it was destroyed around 800 BCE.
+Further excavation of this building's northern reaches will be a focus of the 2017 excavations.

-From 2009 we've started to explore an earlier Late Bronze Age (ca. 1200 BCE) structure that lies below the Iron Age building and most, recently in 2013, we've started to get an idea of the large Middle Bronze Age (1600 BCE) building that, in turn, is below the Late Bronze Age building complexes.
+From 2009 we've started to explore an earlier Late Bronze Age (ca. 1200 BCE) structure that lies below the Iron Age building and most recently in 2013/2015, we've started to get an idea of the large Middle Bronze Age (1600 BCE) building that, in turn, is below the Late Bronze Age building complexes.

 In 2013 we were only able to uncover the top of the massive Middle Bronze Age walls that suggest that this area also contains a major building dating to the period when the stone-built Migdol Temple was first constructed.
-Again, further understanding these important phases will be a focus of the 2015 season.
+Again, further understanding these important phases was a focus of the 2015 season but, as often happens in archaeology, the 2015 season threw up more questions than answers.
+Therefore work in the deep cut (excavations are some 7m below the ground surface!) will continue in 2017 to try to make sense of this archaeologically rich area.

 We look forward to an interesting and rewarding season as we expand our work exploring one of the more fascinating and important cities of ancient Jordan.

-If you have been offered a place in the Pella 2015 season you may proceed to the following link to pay by credit card (if you wish to pay by cheque, please forward your payment by mail).
+When you have been offered a place in the Pella 2017 season you may proceed to the following link to pay by credit card (if you wish to pay by cheque, please forward your payment by mail).
 Payments can be accepted for the deposit, the balance or the full amount using the drop down menu.

 A receipt will be issued by the system to the email you select on the payment page and a notification will be sent the Pella Project confirming your payment.